Reviews You Can Rely On

 Construction Quality

-Other construction features that caught our attention were high-end buckles and clips, a reinforced polyester kick plate, strong grab handles, and reinforced ribbon fabric, which act as bumper rails along the backside of the bag.
+Other construction features that caught our attention were high-end buckles and clips, a reinforced polyester kick plate, strong grab handles, and reinforced ribbon strips, which act as bumper rails along the backside of the bag.
 All of these factors propelled us to give the Daylite an excellent score in this metric.
-Of particular note, we are impressed with the use of reverse coil zippers on the exterior of the bag.
+Of particular note, we were impressed with the use of reverse coil zippers on the exterior of the bag.
 This type of zipper conceals the zipper teeth behind a cloth flap, making the zipper a little more dust-proof and water-resistant.
 One downside to this option is a slower, more stubborn zipper that requires a bit more effort to open and close.

 Testing our Daylite's weight and resilience.
 We really liked how it responded to being pushed down a flight of concrete stairs -- it easily flips onto its back and slides down instead of tumbling end over end and potentially damaging its payload.